-The structure of the argonaute protein and RISC is given into the figure below,
+The structure of the argonaute protein and RISC is given in the figure below,

-Interestingly, the process of the miRNA maturation is slightly different in plants.
+Interestingly, the process of miRNA maturation is slightly different in plants.

 The maturation of miRNA occurs only in the nucleus, instead of the dicer, the dicer-like 1 protein called DCL-1 mediates the miRNA maturation.

 Furthermore, instead of exportin, the HASTY (HST) mediates the transportation of mature miRNA from the nucleus to the cytoplasm.